-For preschool classrooms, it is the teacher's responsibility, with parent input, to determine the most equitable way to decide which parent will go.
+It is the teacher's responsibility, with parent input, to determine the most equitable way to decide which parent will go.

-If you have questions about the scheduling of field trips you may direct them to your resource teacher or coordinator.
+If you have questions about the scheduling of field trips contact your coordinator.
 The following procedures must be followed:

 - Form must be submitted at least two weeks in advance to your coordinator.
 You may go forward with your trip after you have been notified of approval. - Notify the principal and coordinator several days in advance of the field trip.
 This includes walking field trips that are both on and off your campus. - Post a sign on the door to notify parents and/or visiting staff of your field trip. - Order sack lunches from your cafeteria coordinator at least two weeks in advance. - Submit a Field Trip Roster form of all students and adults going on the trip.
-This must be submitted to the school office and forwarded to your coordinator. - Ensure that all adults who volunteer on the field trip have a current "negative" TB test and have been cleared through the district's volunteer process. - Obtain written parental permission authorizing participation on the field trip for each child (Education Code 32040, 32041).
+This must be submitted to the school office and forwarded to your coordinator. - Ensure that all adults have been processed as a volunteer - Obtain written parental permission authorizing participation on the field trip for each child (Education Code 32040, 32041).
 Each parent must complete and return to the teacher the Student Field Trip Authorization form.
 Carry the Student Field Trip Authorization forms and each child's Emergency Card with you (the teacher) while on the trip. - Carry, or have immediately available, your school's first aid kit (Education Code 32040, 32041).
 Whenever trips are conducted in areas known to be inhabited by snakes, the first aid kit must contain medically accepted snakebite remedies (Education Code 32043). - A designated staff member should carry all student medications.
 Do NOT leave medications in a hot car. - Send field trip receipts, any remaining change, and a count, including the number of children and number of adults, to your resource teacher or the department's designated field trip organizer at the end of your trip.